 Today’s blog celebrates the Happy Birthday Anniversary of a Wolverine named Herman Everhardus!
 Mr. Everhardus was born on this date in 1912 in Kalamazoo, Michigan.
 He came to Ann Arbor in 1930 to play for Harry Kipke’s Michigan Wolverines.

-However, this post takes a back seat to the sixteenth anniversary of the terrorist acts that took place on September 11, 2001.
+However, this post takes a back seat to the eighteenth anniversary of the terrorist acts that took place on September 11, 2001.
 That day was one of those days where you remember exactly where you were when you heard the awful news about the tragic events of the day.
 Please take a moment to reflect on the lives lost, the families affected and the bravery that was displayed by so many Americans that day.
 May all the victims rest in peace and may we always remember their sacrifice!

 Herman Everhardus earned a spot on the Michigan varsity in 1931, started one game, and played enough to letter on a Big Ten Championship team.
 He was named the winner of the Meyer Morton Award after the 1931 season.
 This honoris given to the player who shows the most improvement during the season and promise for future contributions to Michigan football.

 During his final two seasons Everhardus lived up to the promise and earned the nickname “The Flying Dutchman.”
 Herman Everhardus became a workhorse in the Michigan backfield where he started thirteen games at left halfback from 1932 to 1933.
 He also handled some of the punting and placekicking duties.
 He was a key performer on three of Harry Kipke’s best teams.
 The Wolverines posted an exemplary record of 23 wins, 1 loss, 2 ties with Everhardus on the roster.
 More importantly, they won two consecutive national championships (1932 and 1933) and three straight Big Ten titles during that time (1931-1933).